YaroslavVoitovych/quantum-task-regression/README.md

 The regression model here is the simple implementation of Linear regression.
-It was shown in data_exploratory_analysis notebook, that there is a strong linear correlation between the 6th squared feature the 7th feature and target.
+It was shown in data_exploratory_analysis notebook, that there is a strong linear correlation between the 6th squared feature, the 7th feature and target.

 #### Tested with Python3.12.0 on MacOS
 **Steps to reproduce:**